 Contractors should:

-Review the letter dated 23 June 2023 and ensure that their dispensary teams are aware of this update.
+Read the attached letter and ensure that their dispensing teams are fully apprised of the update to SSP056.

 Kind regards